2024 Field Trips, Workshops and Keynote/Dinners Schedule

 Birding Lake Apopka North Shore, December 2021.
 NORTH SHORE BIRDING FESTIVAL Photo: Deborah Green

-Lake Apopka Wildlife Drive, 2850 Lust Rd, Apopka and McDonald Canal Pavilion, 24600 CR 448A, Mount Dora. $50, includes box lunch.
-Leaders: Chris Newton (Kissimmee Valley Audubon Society) and Alex Lamoreaux (Wildside Nature Tours).
+Lake Apopka Wildlife Drive, 2850 Lust Rd, Apopka and McDonald Canal Pavilion, 24600 CR 448A, Mount Dora. $50, bring your own lunch.
+Leaders: Chris Newton and Bill Asteriades.
 6:30 a.m.‒11:30 a.m.
 Maximum participants: 16.
 The trip will traverse the canals and wetlands of the Lake Apopka North Shore in search of ducks and wading birds and then explore the North Shore’s sandy upland edge near Ranch Road.
 The trip has driving access where normally only hiking or bicycling is allowed.
 Possible sightings include Purple Gallinule, Limpkin, Wood Stork, Black-bellied and Fulvous Whistling-Duck, Wood Duck, Mottled Duck, Sora, American Bittern and Sandhill Crane, along with most of North America’s wading bird species and other waterfowl listed under Trip 3.
 Raptors usually seen are Osprey, Red- shouldered Hawk, Barn Owl, American Kestrel, Merlin and Peregrine Falcon.
 We are likely to see Common Yellowthroat, Yellow-throated, Yellow-rumped and Black-and-white warblers, American Redstart, Orange-crowned and Prairie warblers and Ovenbird.
 While most of our breeding Black-necked Stilts and Least Bitterns are on their more southerly wintering grounds, we'll be looking and listening for the few that are recorded each year on Christmas Bird Counts.
 Other possible sightings are Roseate Spoonbill, Black Skimmer and American Avocet.
 As many as 13 sparrow species are seen, including rarities like LeConte’s and Clay-colored.
 Western flycatcher species like Ash-throated and Vermillion are seen most years and Scissor-tailed, Least, Western, Cassin’s and Tropical have been seen.
 White-faced Ibis are out-of- range birds that are seen many years.
 Groove-billed Anis from the Southwest were seen each winter between 2015 and 2017, and a Smooth-billed Ani from South Florida was an exciting find in winter 2019.
 With such a large restoration area on the shore of Florida’s 4th largest lake, in the middle of the Florida peninsula, off-course rarities frequently show up.
 Past rarities have included Say’s Phoebe, Rough-legged Hawk, Swainson’s Hawk, Eurasian Kestrel, Wilson’s Phalarope, Sharp-tailed Sandpiper, Whooping Crane, White-cheeked Pintail and Ross’ Goose.
 With skilled leaders and many eyes, we will be searching for what has turned up.
 Lists from past festivals are posted at the bottom of the front page of the festival website.

 Male Painted Bunting eating weed seeds.
 Photo: Mark Hainen